Top 10 Things to Do in Africa

 6. Climb Africa’s Tallest Mountain

-Climbing Mount Kilimanjaro is truly rewarding, not only for the sense of accomplishment but also for the beauty you encounter along the way.
+But the climb does require fitness, patience, and the ability to tolerate high altitudes.
+It’s a truly rewarding experience—not only for the sense of accomplishment, but also for the beautiful scenery you encounter along the way.

 Learn more about climbing Kilimanjaro.